stfc/PSyclone/tutorial/nemo_hands_on/3_nemo_openmp/README.md

 5. Parallelise all remaining children of the iteration loop that are loops over levels;

 This completes part 3 of the NEMO tutorial.
+We have looked in more detail at the process of creating an optimisation script and have used PSyclone to add OpenMP parallelisation to the tracer-advection mini-app.
+With the caveats noted earlier, you should have been able to measure a performance improvement.